-(h) Secondary Private Helium will be charged the same rate (ST) as Primary Private Helium prior to the Conveyance while it is safeguarded until Person can negotiate a separate contract for storage and delivery with the Purchaser (see 1.27 for the definition of Secondary Private Helium).

 4.2 In addition to the fees specified in paragraph 4.1, 4.2 outlines additional expenditures, requirements, and clarifies ownership of equipment.

-(a) Person will reimburse the United States or Purchaser, as applicable, for the full amount of any expenses incurred by the United States (and not included in the fees identified in paragraph 4.1) for repair, construction, installation, or modification of any facilities, pipeline connections, metering stations, compressor stations, gas measurement software necessary for Person’s connection to, or delivery into or from the Federal Helium Pipeline or the Helium Pipeline, as applicable, for the purpose of this Contract.
+(a) Person will reimburse the United States or Real Property Purchaser, as applicable, for the full amount of any expenses incurred by the United States (and not included in the fees identified in paragraph 4.1) for repair, construction, installation, or modification of any facilities, pipeline connections, metering stations, compressor stations, gas measurement software necessary for Person’s connection to, or delivery into or from the Federal Helium Pipeline or the Helium Pipeline, as applicable, for the purpose of this Contract.

 (b) Any such activity described in paragraph 4.2(a) which will require the expenditure of more than $5,000, will be made only with the prior written consent of Person.

-(c) In the event that Person refuses to consent to any such activity or fails to pay or reimburse the United States or Purchaser, as applicable, for any expense incurred by United States or Purchaser, as applicable under this paragraph 4.2, the United States and Purchaser, as applicable, will be relieved of any obligation to Person to accept helium under this Contract.
-United States and Purchaser additionally reserve the right to any other remedies available by law.
+(c) In the event that Person refuses to consent to any such activity or fails to pay or reimburse the United States or Real Property Purchaser, as applicable, for any expense incurred by United States or Real Property Purchaser, as applicable under this paragraph 4.2, the United States and Real Property Purchaser, as applicable, will be relieved of any obligation to Person to accept helium under this Contract.
+United States and Real Property Purchaser additionally reserve the right to any other remedies available by law.

-(d) Any facilities constructed or installed by the United States or Purchaser, as applicable, and paid for by Person pursuant to paragraphs 4.2, or 4.3, that may be removed without damaging or otherwise adversely affecting the Federal Helium System or the Helium System will remain the property of Person after any such facilities are no longer necessary for the purpose of this Contract and may be removed by Person within a reasonable time.
+(d) Any facilities constructed or installed by the United States or Real Property Purchaser, as applicable, and paid for by Person pursuant to paragraphs 4.2, or 4.3, that may be removed without damaging or otherwise adversely affecting the Federal Helium System or the Helium System will remain the property of Person after any such facilities are no longer necessary for the purpose of this Contract and may be removed by Person within a reasonable time.

 4.3 Resource Management Fee

-(a) If Person takes delivery of crude Primary Private Helium from the Federal Helium System or Helium System Person will pay to the United States or Purchaser, as applicable, a Resource Management Fee (RM) on a per Mcf basis for each Mcf of Primary Private helium that Person has in storage in the Federal Helium System or Helium System at 8 a.m.
+(a) If Person takes delivery of crude Primary Private Helium from the Federal Helium System or Helium System Person will pay to the United States or Real Property Purchaser, as applicable, a Resource Management Fee (RM) on a per Mcf basis for each Mcf of Primary Private helium that Person has in storage in the Federal Helium System or Helium System at 8 a.m.
 Central Time on the first day of the corresponding Contract Year.
-The RM fee provides reimbursements for the Government’s Crude Helium Enrichment Unit (CHEU) lease and repairs on equipment that is used to produce crude helium and natural gas; or the RM fee is a fee to the Purchaser for operation of its helium extraction equipment.
+The RM fee provides reimbursements for the Government’s Crude Helium Enrichment Unit (CHEU) lease and repairs on equipment that is used to produce crude helium and natural gas; or the RM fee is a fee to the Real Property Purchaser for operation of its helium extraction equipment.
 Person agrees to pay the RM in 10 equal installments, with the first payment included in the November billing statement under Article V below.
 Subsequent installments will be included in each of the following monthly billing statements until the full amount of the RM is billed and installments will be due even if Person terminates the Contract early.

-the RM is calculated as follows:
+After the conveyance, the RM is calculated as follows:

+.8 x EA x HP = RM ($/Mcf)

+S(P)

+HV = HP

+HV+NV

+After the conveyance, the Resource Management Fees will be reduced to 80 percent because Purchaser of Helium Lot #1 and Real Property Purchaser are responsible for the remaining 20 percent.

+Where:

-EA is the annual enrichment charge, which equals the BLM’s full cost associated with the operation repairs and infrastructure improvement of the CHEU or Purchaser’s full cost associated with the operation and repairs and infrastructure improvement of its helium extraction equipment.
+EA is the annual enrichment charge, which equals the BLM’s full cost associated with the operation repairs and infrastructure improvement of the CHEU or Real Property Purchaser’s full cost associated with the operation and repairs and infrastructure improvement of its helium extraction equipment.